nejckorasa/nejckorasa.github.io/content/posts/building-credit-card-ledger-with-ai.md

 ---
 title: "Building a Credit Card Ledger with AI: Why Specs Aren't the Source of Truth (Yet)"
-description: "Field notes from building a credit-card ledger with AI, and what the manifesto gets right and wrong when the code moves money."
+description: "I built a credit-card ledger in production with AI.
+Here's what only running it taught me — and where the popular 'regenerate it from the spec' thesis breaks when the code moves money."
 date: 2026-07-24
 tags: ["AI", "Software Architecture", "Testing", "Fintech", "Software Engineering"]
 categories: Software Engineering